 Warning: These settings must be changed by authorized personnel only, following instructions supplied by the vehicle manufacturer.
-Card type selection must be made within the capabilities of the control panel used and the supporting electro-mechanical devices.
-Failure to comply with proper application standards could result in misoperation or damage to the control and/or motors.
+Card type selection must be made within the capabilities of the control panel and the supporting electromechanical devices.
+Failure to comply with proper application standards could result in misoperation or damage to the controls and/or motors.